openwall/john-packages/readme.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)][linkSnapcraftJohn]

-If you followed the above instructions, you installed the stable (or rolling) version of John the Ripper Jumbo 1+ in your system.
+If you followed the above instructions, you installed the released version of John the Ripper Jumbo 1+ in your system.
 If you want to access the hot and bleeding developing version of JtR, you must follow a development channel.
 For a clean
 installation: